plantprogrammer/test-page-generator/README.md

 # test-page-generator
-Creating a plug-in for WordPress that will automatically generate posts with random content.
+Creating a WordPress plugin that automatically generates posts with latin text.

+The user can then do whatever they wish with the created posts.